SaketMunda/wikifoodia/README.md

 - Viewing training results on TensorBoard

 ## Things to Explore

-- [ ] It would be good to see:
-  - A confusion matrix between all of the model's predictions and true labels.
+- [ ]  A confusion matrix between all of the model's predictions and true labels.
-  - A graph showing the f1-scores of each class.
+- [ ] A graph showing the f1-scores of each class.
-  - A visualization of the model making predictions on various images and comparing the predictions to the ground truth.
+- [ ] A visualization of the model making predictions on various images and comparing the predictions to the ground truth.
 For example, plot a sample image from the test dataset and have the title of the plot show the prediction, the prediction probability and the ground truth label.
   Note: To compare predicted labels to test labels, it might be a good idea when loading the test data to set shuffle=False (so the ordering of test data is preserved alongside the order of predicted labels).
 - [ ] Take 3 of your own photos of food and use the Food Vision model to make predictions on them.
 How does it go?
 Share your images/predictions with the other students.
 - [ ] Retrain the model (feature extraction and fine-tuning) we trained in this notebook, except this time use `EfficientNetB4` as the base model instead of `EfficientNetB0`.
 Do you notice an improvement in performance?
 Does it take longer to train?
 Are there any tradeoffs to consider?